Sign Up for a Free Account

 Historical note and terminology

-A systematic review of the literature performed by the International Restless Legs Study Group demonstrated that there were several medical and sleep disorders reported in the literature that presented with restless sleep in children (14).
-Obstructive sleep apnea, restless legs syndrome, eczema, pain, and headaches, among others, were some of the most common conditions associated with restless sleep (29; 42; 22).
+A systematic review of the literature performed by the International Restless Legs Study Group demonstrated that several medical and sleep disorders that presented with restless sleep in children were reported in the literature (16).
+Obstructive sleep apnea, restless legs syndrome, eczema, pain, and headaches, among others, were some of the most common conditions associated with restless sleep (31; 44; 24).
 Besides presenting as a symptom of another disorder, the systematic review also demonstrated that restless sleep could be a primary sleep disorder.
 The International Restless Legs Study Group task force then established consensus diagnostic criteria for restless sleep disorder.

-Since then, advances in the literature have demonstrated the presence of restless sleep disorder in other groups, including children with attention deficit hyperactivity disorder (26) and children with parasomnia (36).
+Since then, advances in the literature have demonstrated the presence of restless sleep disorder in other groups, including children with attention deficit hyperactivity disorder (28), epilepsy (06), autism spectrum disorder, and children with parasomnia (38).

 This is an article preview.